ucsb/campus-cloud-docs/docs/general/cost-management.md

   daily trend, and tag.
 Data is updated daily from AWS Cost and Usage Reports (typically a 24–48 hour lag).
 The QuickSight account name is `ucsb-campus-cloud`.

+  To sign in:
+  1. Open [quicksight.aws.amazon.com](https://quicksight.aws.amazon.com) in an **Incognito / Private** browser window (required to avoid SSO session conflicts).
+  2. Enter account name: **ucsb-campus-cloud**
+  3. Sign in with your UCSB email address (`<netid>@ucsb.edu`).
+  4. Navigate to **Shared Folders** to find the Campus Cloud cost dashboards.

+  {% include alert.html type="info" title="Use an Incognito window" content="QuickSight uses a different authentication flow than the AWS Console.
+Opening it in your normal browser session may redirect you incorrectly.
+Always use Incognito / Private mode." %}
 * **Azure — Cost Management Dashboard:** A custom Azure cost reporting tool maintained by the Cloud Team.